d1mov/evillnk/README.md

 git clone https://github.com/d1mov/evillnk
 ```

-If you would like to run `evillnk` from anywhere in your system or access it through the Kali applications panel (08-Exploitation Tools) you can install it with the provided `install.sh` script:
+If you would like to install and run `evillnk` from anywhere in your system or access it through the Kali applications panel (03-Initial Access) you can install it with the provided `install.sh` script:
 ```
-cd evillnk
-chmod +x install.sh
-./install.sh
+sudo curl -sSL https://raw.githubusercontent.com/d1mov/evillnk/main/install.sh | bash
 ```

 # Notes/Issues